V-TERM/cs7641_census_project/index.md

 Nelson, Brian K. "Time series analysis using autoregressive integrated moving average (ARIMA) models."
 Academic emergency medicine 5.7 (1998): 739-744.

 <a id="6">[6]</a> US census data

+<a id="7">[7]</a>
+Jolliffe, Ian T., and Jorge Cadima.
+"Principal component analysis: a review and recent developments."
+Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 374.2065 (2016): 20150202.